 Scoring Dimensions

-Each file is scored across six dimensions that correspond to Calor language features:
+Each file is scored across eight dimensions that correspond to Calor language features:

 DimensionWeightWhat It DetectsCalor Feature